 How to Add an HTML Page to WordPress

-Select the option: public_HTML.
-Click the New Folder button at the top of the screen to create a new folder.
+Click the “+Folder” button at the top of the screen to create a new folder.
 Now, name your new folder and then click Create New Folder.
 (This folder name will be a part of your HTML page's URL.)

 You'll now see an option called Extraction Results.
 Click Close.
 Then, click Reload in the middle of the screen.
 You'll see the unzipped HTML file in the folder.
 (If you like, delete the ZIP file.
 It won't affect your extracted HTML page or any other folders.)

 Finally, you can preview the page by visiting yourdomain.com/FolderName/HTMLFileName.html.

 And you're done!
 You now know how to upload HTML files to your WordPress website.

 Upload HTML Files to WordPress to Build Your Site